albop/tie_archive/session_2/index.md

 - biases from a quantitative/statistical approach
 - the problem of preference misspecification
 - behavioural mistakes
-- homework, talk about your project
+- homework, talk about your classwork

 ---